shirograhm/riot-items-tfm2/workshop_desc.md

-Adds items inspired from Riot Games (LoL/TFT/Arena) to Teamfight Manager 2.
+Adds 41 new items (19 new item lines) inspired from Riot Games (LoL/TFT/Arena) to Teamfight Manager 2.
-Re-skins the 30 existing items and also adds 41 new items (19 new item lines) to the game.

-Also adds some custom icons for Armor Penetration, Magic Penetration, Cooldown Reduction, Tenacity, Omnivamp, and Skill Damage Reduction.
+Also re-skins the 30 existing items and adds some custom icons for Armor Penetration, Magic Penetration, Cooldown Reduction, Tenacity, Omnivamp, and Skill Damage Reduction.

 [b]This mod supports custom item values!
 Now you can be Phreak!
 See the instructions below.[/b]